jkvetina/ADT/README.md

     - ⭕️ althought it will skip LOB columns (for now)
     - ⭕️ creates SQL MERGE statements for patching
     - ⭕️ option to deploy exported files to specified environment
-- ⭕️ it can __export APEX application(s)__
+- ✅ it can __export APEX application(s)__
-    - ⭕️ including REST services and workspace files
-    - ⭕️ also in YAML/JSON formats
-    - ⭕️ possible with embedded code reports
-    - ⭕️ you can request specific components based on page or date
+    - ✅ you can request specific components based on page or date
-    - ⭕️ upload files to APEX + setup a server to upload it live
+    - ✅ also in YAML/JSON formats
+    - ✅ possible with embedded code reports
+    - ✅ including application and workspace files
     - ⭕️ option to deploy exported files to specified environment
+    - ⭕️ live upload for files
+    - ⭕️ export REST services as tree structure
 - ✅ it can __create patch files__ so you can easily deploy your database and APEX changes since last deployment, or based on your features/cards
     - ✅ it can connect to Git/BB to create a release notes for you
     - ✅ it can also create a patch file __based on a feature/card__, it will lookup which files were committed under that name and create a patch based on that (and even for APEX components so you dont have to deploy the whole app)
     - ✅ it allows you to search Git/BB history for specific string
+    - ✅ include various checks and scope limits for what will be part of the patch
     - ✅ you can use sequences to sort patches created on same day, it checks for clashes
 - ✅ it can also __deploy these patches__ to different environments (basically any database you can reach via direct connection on via a REST service)
     - ✅ multiple schemas patching (so far you manually specify order with numeric prefix on each patch file)
     - ✅ show progress, results and save output in customized log files
+    - ✅ include various checks and logs to limit deployment issues
     - ⭕️ remote REST app deployment
 - ⭕️ generate __install script__ for test/local environments to install everything into a clean schema
 - ⭕️ it can __compare two databases__ and show you the differences and what you need to do to sync them, including the data changes